smyleeface/September2017-CloudTrailChallenge/README.md

 * Grant lambda permission to publish to the topic

-Update your lamba:
+Update your lambda:

 * Filter the logged events for events may be interesting from a security perspective.

 * Publish filtered events to your new SNS topic

-### Boss level - Take mitigating action
+## Boss level - Take mitigating action

 Now that you have found events that may represent security risks, use the AWSSDK to instruct AWS to correct the problems.